ylhyra/ylhyra_content/not_data/content/explanations/Cases/Fourth_case.md

 # Genitive case – the fourth case

 There are four [[cases]] in Icelandic.
 The fourth case in the [[declension table]] is the '''genitive case'''.<note>Known as '''eignarfall''' in Icelandic, abbreviated as '''ef.'''
 Eignarfall literally means "owning case".
-The word "genitive" means "pertaining to origin" in Latin.</note> It shows that the word belongs to something.
+The word "genitive" means "pertaining to origin" in Latin.</note> It often shows that the word belongs to something.

+The genitive case roughly corresponds to the English "of" or "-'s" (the house '''of''' John, John<b>'s</b> house).
+You very often see it in compound words ('''mjólkur'''glas, "glass '''of milk''').

 The [[helper word]] you use to force a word into the genitive case is „til“ ("to").